hlimach/ActorsHQ-for-Gaussian-Garments/README.md

 Where the images folder contains the first frame RGB images from each camera for this subject-sequence.
 Please do not move/ reorganize this folder, as it is imperative to running the subsequent gs2mesh stages.

 ## Mesh Reconstruction
-You may choose to either work with the interactive notebook `actorsHQ_gs2mesh.ipynb`, or run the provided file `mesh_reconstruction.py`.
+You may choose to either work with the interactive notebook `mesh_reconstruction.ipynb`, or run the provided script `mesh_reconstruction.py`.
 The notebook includes helpful visualizations, and allows masking interactively.
 It is recommended to use it to debug potential issues.

 To run the script `mesh_reconstruction.py`: